 Required subjects and grades: A level Biology/Human Biology or PE at grade A

-Edexcel/BTEC Diploma: Applied Science, Health Studies or Sport and Exercise Science with DDD overall and a minimum of Merits in all units.
+Edexcel/BTEC Diploma: Applied Science, Health Studies or Sport and Exercise Science with D*D*D* overall and Distinctions in all units.
 Certain units are required in these BTECs.
-Other subjects at DDM with a minimum of Merits in all units may be considered with A level Biology or PE at grade A. All BTEC students should contact us before submitting an application.
+Other subjects at may be considered with A level Biology or PE at grade A. All BTEC students should contact us before submitting an application.

 GCSE requirements: a minimum of seven GCSEs are required at grades A*, A and B, including English, Mathematics and Science.

-Access to Higher Education (Health or Science preferred): to include study of Anatomy/Physiology/Biology: 60 credits (45 at level 3 and 15 at level 2).
-Level 3 credits must include 30 at distinction (including Anatomy/Physiology/Biology) and 15 at merit.
-If you do not hold Maths and English at GCSE grade A or B you will need 12 credits at level 2 in both Maths and English in order to meet minimum University requirements.
+Access to Higher Education: Access to Science, Health Science or Physiotherapy: a minimum of 60 credits overall including 45 at Level 3, all with Distinctions.
+36 Science credits at Level 3 (with 18 in Biology).
+If you do not hold English and Maths at GCSE grade B or above you will need 12 credits at Level 2 in both English and Maths in order to meet minimum University requirements.

 International Baccalaureate Diploma: 35-36 points with Biology grade 6 at Higher Level